biati-digital/glightbox/README.md

 It will work in any browser that supports css Flexbox

 ## Changelog
+- 1.0.5 Fixed open and close effect not taking a custom animation, also added none as a new option to disable open, close and slide animations.
+Added new options (touchNavigation, keyboardNavigation, closeOnOutsideClick) to enable or disable user interaction.
+Fixed an error when calling the destroy method and no videos were present in the slider.
 - 1.0.4 Improved the open method so it can be called without duplicating the structure and events, also the original node is passed to events like beforeSlideChange, afterSlideChange, etc.
 - 1.0.3 Added option moreLength to control the number of characters in the description for mobile devices
 - 1.0.2 Fixed instance not returned and unable to call public methods